Key West: The Conch Republic

 Seafood is the king of Key West cuisine.
 Locally caught Florida spiny lobsters, stone crabs, and yellowtail snapper are only a few of the local delicacies.
 Conch, another Key West specialty, is particularly scrumptious served as a fritter or in a spicy chowder.
 No visit is complete without a taste of key lime pie—lip-smacking yellow custard in a graham-cracker crust.
 Stop by Kermit’s Key West Lime Shoppe for a chocolate-dipped Pie on a Stick.
 It’s just one of the many out-of-the-box treats that make Key West so uniquely delicious.

-Relax on the expansive sundeck of a Fury catamaran as it skims across the Atlantic’s surface on the way to an underwater adventure.
-At the snorkeling site, explore a thriving coral environment brimming with parrotfish, stingrays, moray eels, grouper, and more.
-Back on deck, grab an ice-cold beer for the brisk sail back.
+Relax on the sundeck of a Fury catamaran on the way to underwater adventure.
+Explore a coral reef brimming with parrotfish, stingrays, eels, and more.
+Grab a cold drink for the brisk sail back.

 Itinerary • Stores Profiles • Coupons